jsgoyette/wanchain-docs/dex-overview.md

 ### Cross-chain

-The cross-chain feature of the exchange allows users to "deposit" or "withdrawal" Ethereum from their Wanchain account.
+The cross-chain feature of the exchange allows users to "deposit" Ethereum into their Wanchain account, or "withdrawal" Ethereum from their Wanchain account.
 By clicking on the "ETH-WETH" icon, it prompts the user with the amount of Ethereum they want to send to their Wanchain account.
 In later versions of the exchange there was also another icon/button for starting the withdrawal.

 NOTE: The demo video does not show MetaMask for the Ethereum cross-chain part.
 The demo was hacked together and instead used a secret backend Ethereum